steffenkoerner/steffen.koerner.github.io/_posts/2022-03-20-deep-q-networks.md

 We want to minimize the square of this error.
 This can be done by backpropagation.

 Unfortunately, it's not possible to directly use the data when it is coming from the environment.
-This means when we collected the experience (s,a,r,s',a') we can't directly update the weights of the Neural Network.
+This means when we collected the experience (s,a,r,s') we can't directly update the weights of the Neural Network.

 That's a problem and in the following we discuss why it is a problem and how to overcome it.

 ### Experience Replay
-Training a Neural Network uses stochastic gradient descent.
+Training a Neural Network with backpropagation uses stochastic gradient descent.
 This algorithm assumes that the training data is independent and identically distributed (i.i.d).
 Unfortunately, our training data doesn't fulfill this assumption.

 It is not independent as the data is received is coming from an agent that is following a policy.
 In other words, the next state and the current state is coupled by the current policy in temporarlly way.
 Thus, the agent can't learn directly from the observations.